Gammon India Ltd.

-(b) In our opinion and according to the information and explanations given to us theprocedure of physical verification of stock followed by the management is reasonable andadequate in relation to the size of the Company and the nature of its business.
+(b) In our opinion and according to the information and explanations given to us theprocedure of physical verification of stock followed by the management is reasonable andadequate in relation to the size of the company and the nature of its business.

-(iii) According to the information and explanations given to us the Company hasgranted loans secured or unsecured to companies firms Limited LiabilityPartnerships or other parties covered in the register maintained under Section 189 of theCompanies Act 2013 however in respect of loans outstanding: (a) The terms and conditionof the grant of such loans are in our opinion prima facie not prejudicial to theCompany's interest.
+(iii) According to the information and explanations given to us the Company has duringthe year not granted loans secured or unsecured to companies firms Limited LiabilityPartnerships or other parties covered in the register maintained under Section 189 of theCompanies Act 2013 however in respect of loans outstanding: (a) The terms and conditionof the grant of such loans are in our opinion prima facie not prejudicial to theCompany's interest.

-(b) Since repayment of aforesaid loans is not due there is no overdue amounts fromparties covered under section 189 and therefore the requirements of clause 4(iii)(b) ofthe Companies(Auditors Report) Order 2015 are not applicable.
+(b) Since no repayment schedule is stipulated for the aforesaid loans there is nooverdue amounts in respect of principal and interest from parties covered under section189 and therefore the requirements of clause 4(iii)(b) and 4(iii)(c) of the Companies(Auditors Report) Order 2015 are not applicable.

-(iv) In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of section 185 and 186 of the Companies Act 2013with respect to loans investments guarantees and security given by the Company.
+(iv) In our opinion and according to the information and explanations given to us thecompany has complied with the provisions of section 185 and 186 of the Companies Act 2013with respect to loans investments guarantees and security given by the Company.